Deepakkasyapa11/Corporate-GPT-2/README.md

 # AIT-GPT-2
-Our project aims to develop a powerful large language model, which will act as an intelligent chat bot system designed to cater to the requirements of the academic community.
+This project aims to develop a powerful large language model, which will act as an intelligent chat bot system designed to cater to the requirements of the academic community.
 The below objectives are:

 1. To identify the deep learning model to be applied in the proposed system.